moltenjson/MoltenJSON/README.md

 # Features
 * Fast and efficient
-* Easy reading from any JSON file
+* Easy reading from any JSON file.
+* Comes with flexible configurations for writing and reading, and wide support for JSON kingdoms
 * Easy, clean and safe writing to any JSON file
 * Ability to read JSON files from any URLs in fast and efficient ways
 * Ability to write content from any JSON URLs locally in easy and safe ways
+* Full serializing and deserializing support.

 # Adding the dependency
 ## Maven